AnuzThapa/NEPA-tasks/README.md

 Flow Summary:

 1.User sends a query.
 2.Query is saved to SQLite DB.
 3.Last N messages for the conversation are loaded.
 4.Agent decides whether to answer directly or use tools.
 5.Tools call external APIs as needed.

-6.Agent response is saved to DB.
+6.Agent response is saved to database.
 7.Agent response returned to the user.
+8.In successive query,the previous conversation gets persisted in db.